tamizhvendan/honeyeql/doc/attributes.md

 :{table-name-in-kebab-case}/{column-or-relationship-name-in-kebab-case}
 ```

-An attributes namespace namespace is the singularized, kebab-case version of the corresponding table or view name.
+An attributes namespace is the singularized, kebab-case version of the corresponding table or view name.

 | Table/View Name | Attribute Namespace |
 | --------------- | ------------------- |